emaldona/listerforall/README.md

 LIMITATIONS:
 ========================================
-This currently works on Fedora 30 and Debian 10 OpenSUSE builds against the built JSS aren't working, only builds against the system jss work and some manual adjustemnst adjustments are needed.
+This currently works on Fedora 30 and Debian 10 openSUSE builds against the built JSS aren't working, only builds against the system jss work and some manual adjustments are needed.

 To view workarounds for openSUSE see workarounds4openSUSE.txt in this directory.

 TODO:
 #################################################